 The degree to which new technologies will influence our existence in the future is still uncertain, but it is already possible to learn some lessons from the trends currently discernible.
 Adolescents are important users of new tools such as the mobile phone, portable digital players and other tools offering the opportunity to access the internet with just one click.

-It should be noted that adolescents tend to get used to all of these instruments much more quickly than adults.
+It should be noted that adolescents tend to get used to all of these instruments such as glasses to protect eyes from computer screens, much more quickly than adults.
 In fact, the current adolescent generation was born well after the first computers and for the majority after the invention of the World Wide Web (1989) and its diffusion.
 “At the same time, you should know that this new industry targets teenagers very effectively and sometimes even exploits it shamelessly” says Sam Miller from Parenting Teenagers Academy.

 Adolescents from all regions of the world have largely integrated these new technologies into their daily lives.
 According to the most recent statistics from the Federal Statistical Office, 91% of young people between the ages of fourteen and nineteen living in the US use the internet several times a week.
 This enthusiasm and addiction quickly spread on both sides of the Atlantic causing a great deal of anxiety, although it seems even more important in Asian societies as evidenced by the number of scientific articles on this subject from countries such as Japan and Korea.

 Nor should the opportunity presented by wireless communications in low- and middle-income countries be underestimated.
 In different African countries, young people, but also adults, immediately switched to using the mobile phone or Wi-Fi (wireless broadband internet) without having to spend on infrastructure cables and facilities necessary for the traditional operation of radio, television or the phone.